SoMoFormer: Social-Aware Motion Transformer for Multi-Person Motion Prediction: 4 Experiments

 \subsection{4.1\quad Datasets}

-To verify the effectiveness of SoMoFormer, we run experiments on CMU-Mocap (UMPM) dataset, which utilize UMPM \cite{c:5} to augment and enlarge CMU-Mocap \cite{c:1} dataset.
+To verify the effectiveness of SoMoFormer, we run experiments on CMU-Mocap (UMPM) dataset, which is augmented and enlarged by UMPM \cite{c:5} on the CMU-Mocap \cite{c:1} dataset.
 Mix1 and Mix2 are blended by CMU-Mocap, UMPM, 3DPW \cite{c:2}, and MuPoTs-3D \cite{c:4} datasets.
 We evaluate all the methods for generalization ability by testing on the MuPoTS-3D (3 persons), Mix1 (6 persons), and Mix2 (10 persons) datasets with the model only trained on the CMU-Mocap (UMPM) dataset.